alinossier/AdMate/README.md

 AdMate relies on the [AdSense Management API] (https://developers.google.com/adsense/management/)

 #Licence & Project notes
 This project is released under The MIT License (MIT).
 Feel free to pull, download and modify this project.
-For the next few weeks I will be updating the source code to include more detailed notes.
+For the next few weeks I will be updating the source code to include more detailed notes and remove redundancies.